mxiuwang/git-practice/Scenario_1/readme.md

     Remote "my-fork":

-          C' scenario1 (added new line to the end)
+          C scenario1 (added new line to the end)
          /
     A---B master-your-name